cs50nestm/cs50labs/linearsearch_python/README.md

 ```
 for each element in array
     if element equals what you're looking for
-        return true
+        return True
-return false
+return False
 ```

-Note that we only `return false` after the `for` loop has finished, meaning we checked all the values in the array.
+Note that we only `return False` after the `for` loop has finished, meaning we checked all the values in the array.

 ## Computational Complexity